Apirone/apirone-sdk-php/docs/render.md

 # Render class

-The Render class is designed to set parameters for generating and outputting the html layout of an invoice.
+The Render class is designed to set parameters for generating and outputting the HTML layout of an invoice.
 You can also create your own custom template and localization file.

 The class is designed with static methods and properties, but it is possible